Forecasting Programs with Microsoft Project 2010/2013/2016/2019/Project Online - Live

 - Modeling a large program: How to prevent drowning in the data?

 - What orientations are possible for breaking down programs into projects?
-Pro's and con's of each orientation
+Pro's and Con's for each orientation

-- What kind of schedule to request for the projects in the program: time model, workload model or cost model?
+- What kind of schedule to request from the project managers in the program: time model, workload model or cost model?

-- How to avoid that important stakeholders hijack your breakdown structure - use tagging and grouping to meet their report needs (multiple, parallel breakdown structures)
+- How to avoid that important stakeholders hijack your deliverable-oriented breakdown structure: Use tagging and grouping to meet their report needs (multiple breakdown structures that exist in

-- Establishing scheduling guidelines and standards for project schedules, e.g.
+- Establishing scheduling guidelines and standards for project schedules, (see our 'Forecast Scheduling' textbooks) e.g.

-- Importance of focusing on deliverables ('handoffs' between subprojects)
+- Importance of focusing on deliverables (a.k.a. 'handoffs')

 - What is the appropriate level of detail: 1%-10% rule